 For most individuals and families, the financial advisor you hire may not hold their CFA designation, but you’ll often find your investments like mutual funds and managed accounts are overseen by investment professionals who are CFA charterholders.

-If you prefer to work with a financial advisor who has earned their CFA designation, you can search the directory of CFAs on the CFA Institute website and you’ll find a growing number of CFAs featured on Wealthtender in 2021.
+If you prefer to work with a financial advisor who has earned their CFA designation, you can search the directory of CFAs on the CFA Institute website and you’ll find a growing number of CFAs featured on Wealthtender this year.

 How can I confirm the financial professional I’m working with holds the Chartered Financial Analyst designation?